MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-innovationbacklog.md

 1. When the compressed (.zip) file has been loaded, select **Next**.

-1. Establish connections to the Common Data Service (Current Environment), Common Data Service, Power Apps for Makers and Power Platform for Admins connector.
+1. Establish connections to the Microsoft Dataverse (Current Environment), Microsoft Dataverse, Power Apps for Makers and Power Platform for Admins connector.
 If you create a new connection, you must select **Refresh**.
 You won't lose your import progress.

      ![Establish connections to activate your solution](media/ibteams-2.png "Establish connections to activate your solution.")